 You'd probably get a scan at a hospital or radiology clinic.
 Your doctor might tell you not to eat or drink for a few hours before the procedure.
 You may also need to wear a hospital gown and remove any metal objects, such as jewelry.

 A radiology technologist will perform the CT scan.
 During the test, you’ll lie on a table inside a large, doughnut-shaped CT machine.
 As the table slowly moves through the scanner, the X-rays rotate around your body.
 It’s normal to hear a whirring or buzzing noise.
-Movement can blur the image, so you’ll be asked to stay very still.
+If you move, it can blur the image, so you’ll be asked to stay very still.
 You may need to hold your breath at times.

 Doctors order CT scans for a long list of reasons:

-- CT scans can detect bone and joint problems, like complex bone fractures and tumors.
+- CT scans can find bone and joint problems, like complex bone fractures and tumors.